-On October 11th, 2017, NUSD Board Trustees approved an exciting plan to invest in our future teachers that reflect the diversity of our community!
+Originally approved on October 11, 2017, by NUSD Board Trustees, our Diverse Future Teachers program is an exciting plan to invest in our future teachers that reflect the diversity of our community!
+On April 14, NUSD Board Trustees approved a three-year extension of the Diverse Future Teachers program.
 Our primary interest is to find former NUSD students who are in the final stages of earning their bachelor’s degree and are considering a career in education.
 Additionally, we are looking for candidates that meet qualifications and experiences identified below that we know will support our diverse student population, especially candidates like current NUSD classified staff.
-A pamphlet with complete details for Cohort 3, an FAQ and the presentation that was shared with Trustees is included below.
+A pamphlet with complete details for Cohort 4 and an FAQ section are provided below.

 Here’s what NUSD will do to help you become a teacher:

 - Pay 80% of the cost of your one-year teacher credential program

 - Provide an NUSD Macbook for use during your credential program